 Fact: If someone seeing your listing gets the idea what you are selling, and finds it interesting in under 5 seconds, then know that the ladder to success is for sure.
 But if they don’t, then it might not work as expected.

-If you impress them with these four, know that you are half way through the process.
-The rest where comes the optimization part.
+If you impress them with these five, know that you are half way through the process.
+The rest comes the optimization part.
 If you hit these details right, you can easily convert 90% of the users.

 You can search for potential keywords based on the product that you are selling.
 Type the product category or product that you are selling on Amazon.

-You will get a detailed list of keywords associated to what you have typed and its stats.
+You will get a detailed list of keywords associated with what you have typed and its stats.

 You can even track a few related products if you want to.
 The tool is that simple.
 It also allows you to search for long-tail keywords and its difficulty to rank on Amazon.